danterockman/Dark-Souls-Character-Generator/README.md

+Firts to all, I'm completely new to GitHub and to coding and Godot in general so

 # Dark-Souls-Character-Generator
-A simple program to help varying your playstyle.
+A simple program make with Godot and written in GDScript to help varying your playstyle.
 With weapon, armor, spell and even backstory randomizer!

 HOW TO USE: